 The Korua Asytoni 168 behemoth of a board is an absolute game changer.
-This asymmetrical pow machine is something you would expect to find in the bottom of the ocean, or on top of Everest.
+This asymmetrical pow machine is something you would expect to find at the bottom of the ocean, or on top of Everest.

 I really liked how wide the board was all the way throughout.
-The nose on the Korua Asytoni is absolutely monstrous and ensures flotation as well as the short asymmetric tail allowing for maximum turning, stability and ability to really lay into your turns with no toe or heel drag.
+The nose on the Korua Asytoni is absolutely monstrous and ensures flotation as well as the short asymmetric tail allowing for maximum turning, stability, and ability to really lay into your turns with no toe or heel drag.

 The directional shape of it allows for short quick turning, and for flotation in powder if you can find it.

-The camber beneath your feet as well as the rockered nose allow for even more flotation, as well as edge control in variable conditions.
+The camber beneath your feet as well as the rockered nose allows for even more flotation, as well as edge control in variable conditions.
 This board is stiff and allows you to ride terrain differently than you would on your normal board, with the Asytoni, it wants to go fast, it wants to go big.

-My first day riding was up on Teton pass in less than favorable conditions, but there was soft snow around, and this board handled just as well in variable conditions as it does in the deep powder.
+My first-day riding was up on Teton pass in less than favorable conditions, but there was soft snow around, and this board handled just as well in variable conditions as it does in the deep powder.